Biology Major

 Some Career Options

-A degree in biology prepares you for a wide variety of occupations.
-You’ll graduate with a broad foundation for professional degrees in nursing, dental, medical or veterinary school, and a number of health professions such as physician’s assistant, physical therapy, occupational therapy, optometry or public health.
-You’ll also be ready pursue advanced degrees in life sciences to carry out basic research or advance into leadership positions.
+You’ll graduate with a well-rounded skill set in science and math, along with a broad foundation for professional degrees in nursing, dental, medical or veterinary school, and a number of health professions, such as physician’s assistant, physical therapist, occupational therapist, optometrist or public health professional.
+You’ll also be ready pursue advanced degrees in the sciences to carry out research or advance into leadership positions.

 Tour and info session options